 Reader veeRob has used epassportphoto.com and had no issues having his photos accepted.
 It looks easy to use and it’s free, so if you need to get your passport photos taken I would suggest giving it a try.

-Also, if you need passport photos for a family or group, you could easily cut and paste multiple people’s picture into a single 4X6 photo sheet.
+Also, if you need passport photos for a family or group, you could easily cut and paste multiple people’s pictures into a single 4X6 photo sheet.
 The app I downloaded didn’t have that capability, but lots of programs do.

 Make Sure You Meet the Government Guidelines for Passport Photos

-When you’re taking your passport photos you’ll want to make sure you’re doing everything by the book.
+When you’re taking your passport photos, you’ll want to make sure you’re doing everything by the book.